recipe vcfsamplecompare

 2.013-22.013-12.013-0v2.008-1v2.008-0v2.006-0

->=5.32.1,<6.0a0 *_perl5
+• on perl >=5.32.1,<6.0a0 *_perl5

 Installation

-You need a conda-compatible package manager (currently either micromamba, mamba, or conda) and the Bioconda channel already activated (see set-up-channels).
+You need a conda-compatible package manager (currently either pixi, conda, or micromamba) and the Bioconda channel already activated (see Usage).
+Below, we show how to install with either pixi or conda (for micromamba and mamba, commands are essentially the same as with conda).

-mamba install vcfsamplecompare
+conda install vcfsamplecompare

-To create a new environment, run:
+Alternatively, to install into a new environment, run:

 docker pull quay.io/biocontainers/vcfsamplecompare:<tag>

-(see `vcfsamplecompare/tags`_ for valid values for ``<tag>``)
+(see vcfsamplecompare/tags for valid values for <tag>).

 Download stats